 Change the first paragraph as follows:

-A STA and an MLD maintains one or more duplicate detection caches.
+A STA or(#19224) an MLD maintains one or more duplicate detection caches.
 Table 10-6 (Receiver caches) defines the conditions under which a duplication detection cache is supported and the rules followed by the receiver for the cache.
 When a Data, Management or Extension frame is received, a record of that frame is inserted in an appropriate cache.
 That record is identified by a sequence number and possibly other information from the MAC control fields of the frame.
 When a Data, Management or Extension frame is received in which the Retry subfield of the Frame Control field is equal to 1, the appropriate cache, if any, is searched for a matching frame.
 In DMG, when a group addressed frame is received the appropriate cache is searched for a matching frame.
 When a PV1 Data frame or PV1 Management frame is received, the appropriate cache, if any, is searched for a matching frame, despite the absence of a Retry subfield in the Frame Control field.
 If the search is suc- cessful, the frame is considered to be a duplicate.
 Duplicate frames are discarded.

 Change the fourth paragraph as follows: